 Apidra SoloStar Pens (100 Units/mL)

-The Apidra SoloStar 100IU/ml injectable pen is a rapid-acting insulin (similar to Fiasp) that begins working 10 to 20 minutes after application.
+The Apidra SoloStar Pens are a rapid-acting insulin (similar to Fiasp) that begins working 10 to 20 minutes after application.
 Like insulin produced in the body, it allows glucose into fat cells and muscles to have energy.
 In addition, it will block glucose from being released from the liver.

-The Apidra SoloStar 100IU/ml injectable pen is used to improve blood sugar levels in individuals who have been diagnosed with type 1 and type 2 diabetes.
-This fast-acting insulin effectively lowers blood sugar levels after a meal and can reduce the chances of developing severe diabetes conditions.
+Apidra SoloStar Pens (100IU/ml injectable) are used to improve blood sugar levels in people with type 1 and type 2 diabetes.
+Fast-acting insulin effectively lowers blood sugar levels after meals and helps prevent severe diabetes complications.

 Track your blood sugar levels regularly, and be sure to share them with your doctor so they can adjust your dosage accordingly.
 Your doctor may add other medications to your regimen such as Novolin and Ozempic to help better your diabetes management.